coltonf185/Windows-Homelab/README.md

 This is failing to boot because I dont have AMD-V enabled in BIOS so i will go to bios to enable it.

+The account is now connected successfully and I am going to create a shared network drive using the net use command so i can sync files between the server and the VM.